Maskne: How to Fight the Cause of Pimples While Staying Safe

 If you’re using cloth masks, dermatologists recommend reusable cotton face masks or silk face masks that offer two layers of protection.
 These fabrics are more breathable and also dry pretty quickly.
 Just make sure to always hand-wash your masks after every use with a fragrance-free, hypoallergenic detergent to avoid irritation.
 If you’re using disposable surgical masks, which can be quite irritating since they are partly made with a type of plastic called polypropylene, just be sure to change it every four hours.

 Mask wearing may be a cause of pimples, but this doesn’t mean you have to dread it.
-Simply observe proper hygiene, change your mask every four hours, and use an anti-bacterial product like POND’S facial wash to keep maskne away.
+Simply observe proper hygiene, change your mask every four hours, and use an anti-bacterial product like POND’S to keep maskne away.